When did Diana meet Prince Charles?

 “Bulimia and anorexia are very destructive conditions; they’re very hard to live with,” says Junor.

 Revelations of Diana’s bulimia were first published in Andrew Morton’s 1992 authorised biography, Diana: Her True Story.
 She later spoke about her struggle with the condition in her famous 1995 Panorama interview with Martin Bashir.
+[In 2021, an independent inquiry found that Bashir had used deception to secure the interview]

 “I think she felt that nobody could help her,” says Junor.
 She saw various conventional therapists but also turned to a number of alternative, complementary therapists including astrologers and crystal healers.”